-2.6 Electrical Interference
+2.7.2 Electrical Interference

-Onboard DAS system are usually designed with protective circuitry for EMI (Electro Magnetic Interference), RFI (Radio Frequency Interference) and ESD (Electro Static Discharge), up to 8000 V. Since Flex PLI can generate ESD due to its Nylon covered suit and parts the following best practices should be considered.
+The SLICE system has been designed with protective circuitry for EMI (Electro Magnetic Interference), RFI (Radio Frequency Interference) and ESD (Electro Static Discharge), up to 8000 V. Since Flex PLI can generate ESD due to its Nylon covered suit and parts the following best practices should be considered.

 - 1. Use of anti-static spray inside the red skin covers.
-These sprays work by making it more difficult for static charge to build up on non-metallic surfaces. - 2.
+These sprays work by making it more difficult for static charge to build up on non metallic surfaces. - 2.
 Ground all test fixtures, test articles and even Flex PLI.
 A ground wire could be a small expendable wire off board.
-Although an inconvenience on a wireless device this would be a simple way to prevent ESD and maintain data quality. - 3.
-Any metal parts with mounted sensors should have good continuity back to the knee blocks where the DAS is mounted.
+Although an inconvenience on a wireless device this would be a simple way to prevent ESD and maintain data quality.

+- 3. Any metal parts with mounted sensors should have good continuity back to the knee blocks where the DAS is mounted.
+An earthing kit for 12 or additional channels can be provided. - 4.
 If possible keep laboratory humidity at a level sufficient to prevent dry conditions as dry conditions promote static build up.